Ice Plunge

 Chosen discomfort.

-Cold water immersion is one of the most studied recovery and resilience modalities in existence.
-The research is clear.
-The mechanism is well understood.
-What makes the difference is how you do it.
+Cold water immersion is one of the most studied recovery and resilience practices there is.
+The research is solid and the mechanism is well understood.
+What actually makes the difference is how you do it.

 $20 Standard · 5 minutes